 I find it very interesting how a city’s underground artistic culture is so well reflected in the execution for big events that showcase those talents.
 Houston is primed for explosion when it comes to electronic music, causing many underground art & music lovers to fly down frequently.
 Houston doesn’t come across as smarmy; and on the contrary has a great balance of true talent, intellectualism, and Southern charm.
 A bit of a struggle is still present, but with a great amount of energy pushing it forward.

-Day for Night was aptly named as while there were spots of brightness, it also presented issues that seemed too obvious to overlook.
+was aptly named as while there were spots of brightness, it also presented issues that seemed too obvious to overlook.
 Overall, it was a worthwhile event and it will be to interesting to see how they address this year’s criticisms.
 With a few minor adjustments, Day For Night will be an unstoppable festival.

 One thing that is undeniable: the chosen art installations were phenomenal.
 If you’ve traveled to a few festivals, it can be hard to be wowed in a subtle way.
 The exhibits were awesome in the truest sense of the word.
 One was Nonotak’s “Highline” exhibit, which lent a funhouse mirror feel.
 Tundra’s “Outlines”’ had red lasers which moved in different planes, looking as if it encouraged cat burglars to think more creatively.
 Michael Fullman’s “Bardo” was a favorite as well, giving a dance-floor inspired impression.
 Shoplifter’s “Ghost Beast” had a lot of pouty nylon clad-bum photos wrapped in its wall-climbing and hanging pink-ish fur.